 The GTN Pipeline is operated by a subsidiary of TransCanada.
-Subject to limited approval rights we have, most decisions regarding the GTN Pipeline system will be established by the GTN

-Management Committee, which upon closing of the Acquisition will include three members who are appointed by TransCanada and one member who is appointed by us.
+Most decisions regarding the GTN Pipeline system are made by the GTN Management Committee, which upon closing of the Acquisition will include two members who are appointed by TransCanada and two members who are appointed by us.
+The members' votes are equal to the percentage interests that they represent.